 The page is rendered with PhantomJS (headless browser) and each asset (img, CSS, JS…) URL is checked against the robots.txt file to see if it’s blocked.
 I’d say the script is 99% reliable.
 Some syntaxes in the robots.txt file lead to errors but it’s extremely rare.

 One disclaimer – although I use this tool very often for my audits, I would recommend not to rely solely on this, as I found out at least a few times some discrepancies between the rendering in here and rendering in GSC (for websites I had access to).

 5. Fetch & Render a page on staging environment (via opensourceseo)

-While we should have an access to staging site, usually they are blocked (if not – they should, otherwise expect it to get indexed quiet easily, even without any given links).
+While we should have an access to staging site, usually they are blocked (if not – they should, otherwise expect it to get indexed quite easily, even without any given links).
 The most common approaches are by robots.txt or by IP.

 According to opensourceseo, Google always using IP that start with 66.
-So all we need to do is to whitelist it.
+Therefore, all we need to do is to whitelist it.
 In case your site is hosted with an Apache server, please add the following line to your HTACESS file:

 ErrorDocument 403 /error.php